“The Darkest Thing About Africa Has Always Been Our Ignorance About It.” – George Kimble

 We will also look at Morocco which was one of the locations used in the upcoming Bourne Ultimatum.

 South Africa has become a must for celebrities and common-folk alike.
-Cape Town has become a luxury destination offering fine food and accomodations.
+Cape Town has become a luxury destination offering fine food and accommodations.
 There is so much to do in the immediate area, an aquarium, botanical gardens, shopping, a vibrant nightlife, and of course the waterfront.
 One must while visiting is Robben Island, the prison where Nelson Mandela was held from 1964 to 1982.
 As we can imagine, everyone who visits is moved by the experience.
 For more ideas, check out this link.

 Port Edward, the location used in Blood Diamond is not quite as popular as Cape Town but it looks just as lovely.
 Located in KwaZulu Natal, there are several tours and resorts located in this region.
 Here is a resort in Port Edward and here is tour information from go2africa.com.
 For general information about what to do and see in Port Edward, try this site, who knew there would be a crocodile farm in South Africa?

 Morocco may be slightly more familiar to many of us as a vacation destination.
-This exotic destination offers everything that makes a great trip, great food, adventure, and luxury accomodations.
+This exotic destination offers everything that makes a great trip, great food, adventure, and luxury accommodations.
 If you are planning a trip to Europe, Morocco may be a great detour since you can easily take a ferry to and from Spain.
 One of the most popular destinations in Morocco is Tangier.
-Tangier was once a hot spot for celebrities and writers in the mid twentieth century and remains a popular tourist destination because it offers both beaches and a starting point to explore the Rif Mountains.
+Tangier was once a hot spot for celebrities and writers in the mid-twentieth century and remains a popular tourist destination because it offers both beaches and a starting point to explore the Rif Mountains.
 We do not want to mislead you, there is some risk in traveling to Morocco, especially in light of recent terrorist attacks in Casablanca.
 Be sure to check any warnings from the U.S. Department of State before traveling to any foreign country.

 We have one last point of interest for movie lovers.
 Africa is home to Fespaco, the continent’s largest film festival held every other year in Burkina Faso.
 Here is an article from VF describing more about African film and Danny Glover’s involvement.
 The article also mentions Ousmane Sembène, the Senegalese director who is considered the father of African cinema and creator of Fespaco.
 The next festival will be held in 2009 so there is still plenty of time to make arrangements if you are interested in going.
 Lonely Planet has some practical information about traveling to Burkina Faso.
 For instance, you will have to fly to Paris or Marseilles from the U.S. to get a connecting flight, to learn more check out their website.